ITV reveals 2026 daytime schedule changes for Good Morning Britain and Lorraine

 “These changes also allow us to consolidate our news operations and expand our national, international and regional news output and to build upon our proud history of trusted journalism at a time when our viewers need accurate, unbiased news coverage more than ever.”

-This Morning, hosted by Cat Deeley and Ben Shephard, is to remain in its 10am-12.30pm slot on weekdays through the year, with panel show Loose Women in the 12.30pm-1.30pm slot.
+This Morning, hosted by Cat Deeley and Ben Shephard, will remain in its 10am-12.30pm slot on weekdays through the year, with panel show Loose Women in the 12.30pm-1.30pm slot.

 Mr Lygo added: “I recognise that our plans will have an impact on staff off screen in our Daytime production teams, and we will work with ITV Studios and ITN as they manage these changes to produce the shows differently from next year, and support them through this transition.